Passing environment variables

 -> Reader BigEnv MyResult -- This is the type of `outer`

 Note the order of the environments!
-We use a function from a BigEnv
+We use a function from a BigEnv to a SmallEnv,

-to convert a Reader
+to convert a Reader of SmallEnv to a Reader of BigEnv!

 This is because we are mapping over the input of a function rather than the output, and is related to topics like variance and covariance, but it isn't terribly important for us at the moment.